-This pelagic trip targets three of North America's most-wanted pelagic species: Whiskered Auklet, Short-tailed Albatross, and Mottled Petrel.
+This pelagic trip targets two of North America's most-wanted pelagic species: Whiskered Auklet and Short-tailed Albatross.
 Other birds that are very likely including Laysan (usually in big numbers) and Black-footed Albatross, Northern Fulmar, Short-tailed Shearwater, Fork-tailed Storm-Petrel, Red-faced Cormorant, Black-legged Kittiwake, Common and Thick-billed Murre, Pigeon Guillemot, Ancient Murrelet, Cassin's, Parakeet, Least, and Crested Auklets, and Horned and Tufted Puffin.
 Both Marbled and Kittlitz's Murrelet can be seen fairly easily at Adak after the trip.

 This trip is an excellent opportunity for photographing some of these hard-to-get species, and we'll be making a special effort to get you close to Whiskered Auklets.

 We will be on board the M/V Puk-uk, a 72-foot vessel custom-built for Alaska charters.
 The Puk-uk has an advanced electronic stabilization system, high railings around the deck plus a large number of other safety features, four staterooms, two heads (bathrooms) with showers, a washer and dryer, and a galley with a full-time cook.

 Click HERE to see photos from previous pelagic trips.

 Day 1 (June 3): Depart Adak in the evening after loading the boat and a safety briefing.
 (The flight to the island arrives around 6 PM.)
 We will travel a short distance east to Little Tanaga Pass, where large numbers of Whiskered Auklets are usually found.